Welcome

 However, in some cases the processing time might be longer, for example if your documents need to be checked more thoroughly or you are asked to submit additional documents.
 Please make sure to schedule an appointment as early as possible before your intended trip to Germany.

-The visa office of the German Embassy Dublin usually decides on complete applications within 15 calendar days of receipt at the visa office (not after submission to TLS).
-In addition, transport from TLS to the Embassy and back may take a few days.
+The visa office of the German Embassy Dublin usually decides on complete applications within 15 calendar days of receipt at the visa office (not after submission to the Visa Application Centre).
+In addition, transport from the Visa Application Centre to the Embassy and back may take a few days.
 Around public holidays (e.g. Easter, Christmas) there may be longer processing times.
 Please plan accordingly.

-Applicants can check the status of their application via the application tracking on the TLS website.
 Written inquiries about the processing status can only be answered after the above-mentioned regular processing time of 15 days has expired.
 There may be delays in responding to emails due to volume.
-Passports will only be returned via TLS.
+Passports will only be returned via the Visa Application Centre.

 If you wish to travel to one or more Schengen countries, you must apply for your visa at the representation of the country that is your main Destination.